 If a bunch of cows is a herd, if geese gather in gaggles, and seagulls fly in a flock, what do you call a bunch of Greeks?
 A good time, of course!
 With lots and lots of food.
 Lots of food.
 Did I mention that there’s food?
-(See my Recipes section to find out how to make all that wonderful food!)

 One of the most wonderful things about being Greek is that every gathering is a family affair.
 Seldom are events held that are meant to be adults only.
 The idea of having a “babysitter” is rather foreign.
 I can remember going to almost every social event with my parents and never being worried about being the only kid there.
 I knew that my other Greek friends would be there and we would be hanging out and having a good time.
 No age is ever excluded.
 Young people greet and chat with the elderly, babies are passed around, and little ones are quickly warned not to run through the house.